How Much Does It Cost to Replace an Electrical Panel and Ground Outlets With GFCI?

 Cost Breakdown: Replacing an Electrical Panel and Outlets With GFCI

-Usually, the cost to replace electrical panel and ground outlets with GFCI will break into two main expenses:
+Usually, the cost to replace electrical panels and ground outlets with GFCI will break into two main expenses:

-- Cost of supplies and materials: This includes prices of GFCI outlets, circuit breaker and miscellaneous supplies, such as connectors, wires and fittings.
+- Cost of supplies and materials: This includes prices of GFCI outlets, circuit breakers and miscellaneous supplies, such as connectors, wires and fittings.

 - Labor costs: Electricians typically either charge on an hourly basis or per job.

-According to The Spruce, the material cost can range from $15 to $25, depending on quality.
-An electrician may charge anywhere from $120 to $150 per hour, and depending on their skill level, location and local competition.
-It takes about 1 to 3 hours to finish installation, and most electricians charge a minimum service fee of one hour.
-For a single GFCI-protected outlet, be prepared to pay $135 to $150 in total.
+According to HomeGuide, the material cost to install GFCI outlets can range from $12 to $40 (CAD 16 to CAD 55), depending on quality.
+An electrician may charge anywhere from $50 to $130 (CAD 70 to CAD 180) per hour, and depending on their skill level, location and local competition.
+It takes about one to three hours to finish installation, and most electricians charge a minimum service fee of one hour.
+For a single GFCI-protected outlet, be prepared to pay $90 to $200 (CAD 125 to CAD 275) in total.

 You can make the most of this cost by following the local building codes to find your exact GFCI protection needs.
 If you’re doing this job yourself, make sure you have the proper insurance.
 Or, it might be easier and safer to call a certified electrician.
 Improper installation can be riskier and costlier than paying a professional a few dollars for their in-depth knowledge.